We love crêpes, easy to prepare and so many choices for the stuffing! This will also be my recipe for the 6th Fiesta Friday!

 - 1 teaspoon of vanilla sugar

-- In a blender combine the flour, the salt, the vanilla sugar and the 3 eggs.
+- In a large mixing bowl, whisk together the flour, the salt, the vanilla sugar and the eggs.

-- Cover with a plastic wrap and set aside for 3o minutes into the fridge.
+- Cover with a plastic wrap and set aside for 30 minutes into the refrigerator.

-- With your fingers, flip quickly the crepe and cook for 2 or 3 minutes.
+- With your fingers or a spatula, flip quickly the crêpe and cook for 2 or 3 minutes.

 - Transfer the crêpe to a large plate.

 Proceed the same way for the rest of the dough.